 Today I drove down to Holyrood to see if the seals I saw there last week were still around, and guess what: they were, sort of.

-The weather was totally different of course, not sunny but grey and overcast, no fresh snow, the solid harbour ice had melted to thin sheets and the wind was wicked and freezing.
-As I walked down into the Marina, three Harp Seals promptly scooted off the dock and into the water.
+The weather was totally different of course, not sunny but grey and overcast, no fresh snow, the solid harbour ice had changed into thin sheets and the wind was wicked and freezing.
+As I walked down into the marina, 3 harp seals promptly scooted off the dock and into the water.
 I recognized them from last week, they were the seals that couldn’t be bothered to even look up when I got down close them last time, perhaps they’ve had a bad experience since then.

 Here’s a few pictures: